 - Perform other related duties as assigned.

-EXPERIENCE: Significant, over 7 years of progressive experience managing construction projects and space planning in an institutional setting.
+EXPERIENCE: Significant, over 7 years of progressive experience managing construction projects and/or space planning.

-OTHER: Ability to access most areas of construction sites including climbing ladders to assess conditions and perform inspections of existing facilities is required.
+OTHER: Member, American Institute of Architects.
+Ability to access most areas of construction sites including climbing ladders to assess conditions and perform inspections of existing facilities is required.
 Occasional travel is required.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED:

 - Working knowledge of architecture, engineering and design principles, building systems, code regulations and construction practices and the ability to apply this knowledge to complex problems.

 - Ability to effectively manage and coordinate the work of consultants, contractors and others connected with this work.

 - Ability to work independently and allocate resources consistent with Division goals.

 - Demonstrated excellent oral and written communication skills and a customer service focus.